Ferret Installation and Update Guide

 Hard copies can be made from Ferret plots very easily.
 Please see the main documentation and the FRAME command for writing gif files, and for PyFerret graphics output types.

-Plots must be saved on disk as "metafiles" before postscript can be made; the GKSM metafile format is used to record Ferret plots on disk.
+To make PostScript plots in Ferret, plots must first be saved on disk as "metafiles", which use the GKSM metafile format.
+These metafiles are translated to PostScript in a second step using a shell script provided with the Ferret installation.
 To create metafiles, within a Ferret session,invoke the Ferret command `

 SET MODE META'.
 Subsequent plots will be saved in metafiles.
 To cancel recording of plots,specify `